Vigenère Cipher: Advanced Polyalphabetic Encryption Tool

 What makes a good keyword for Vigenère Cipher?

-A good keyword should be long, have varied letters, avoid repetitive patterns, and not be a common word or phrase.
-Random character sequences provide the best security, but they're harder to remember.
+A strong keyword should be lengthy, contain diverse letters, steer clear of repetitive patterns, and avoid common words or phrases.
+Random character sequences offer the best security, though they're trickier to remember.

 Can I use spaces and punctuation in my keyword?